VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxdirtree.md

-# Chapter 4 - Back to the Root of Things
+# Chapter 4 - Getting Rooted In Linux

 We've been using file in /proc and /dev throughout this, but we never really looked to see what else is in there.
 Let's do that.